mcclellandj/fashion-image-classifier/README.md

    - Altered the Fashion NMIST grayscale images so that they could be used in to the Keras VGG16 pre-trained model
    - Trained the VGG16 model on the 10 categories of the Fashion MNIST data by constructing a model with the VGG16 convolutional layers (including its weights and biases) and adding a new and relevant densely-connected classifier on top of it (comprising one input layer and one softmax output layer)

+All models retrained on the combined training and validation data before being evaluated on the test data

 cf. code 'fashion-nmist-classifier.ipynb'

 ### Results/findings